phoneyourrep/pyr_ex/README.md

 Now navigate to [http://localhost:4000](http://localhost:4000).

-Other commands use the shell scripts `./mix` and `./run` for execution in the Docker container.
+Use the shell scripts `./mix` and `./run` to execute commands in the context of the Docker container.
 They can be run in the following ways from the root project directory:

 ### Mix tasks
 Run the script with `./mix` instead of the usual `mix` call.